-Even more, these socially-conscious companies have integrated incentives and perks for working mothers like generous paid-time-off and professional developments opportunities.
+Even more, these socially-conscious companies have integrated incentives and perks for working mothers like generous paid-time-off and professional development opportunities.

 Take a look at these top companies for working mothers that will make your transition into the workforce a breeze.

-Work at a company the champions gender diversity with comprehensive initiatives!
+Work at a company that champions gender diversity with comprehensive initiatives!